Braspag/braspag.github.io/_i18n/en/_posts/emv3ds/2019-09-13-integration-javascript.md

 # What is 3DS 2.0?

-For more details about 3DS 2.0, please visit: [https://braspag.github.io/manualp/emv3ds#o-que-%C3%A9-3ds-2.0?] (https://braspag.github.io/manualp/emv3ds#o-que-%C3%A9-3ds-2.0?)
+For more details about 3DS 2.0, please visit: [https://braspag.github.io/manualp/emv3ds#o-que-%C3%A9-3ds-2.0?](https://braspag.github.io/manualp/emv3ds#o-que-%C3%A9-3ds-2.0?)

 # Step 1 - Access Token Request

-The solution consists of the API access token request step and Java Script authentication request step.
+The solution consists of two steps, the API access token request and the JavaScript authentication request.

 |Environment|Endpoint|Authorization|
 |---|---|---|